 April 22, 2021 • Alyssa Sobotka, Digital Content Specialist

-Active and growing participation from brands and consumers has led to measurable success for Bedford’s TagBack® recycling program.
+Active and growing participation from brands and consumers has led to measurable success for Bedford’s TagBack® program.

 - Participation from more than 36 brands